GrahamLea/amberelectic-api-tools/README.md

 different DNSP tariffs against historical usage data, and in my own use it appears to be accurate *enough* to serve this purpose.

-While no warranty is given about any aspect of these tools, I want to specifically call out that I'm offering ZERO guarantees that the output of this tool is accurate.
+While no warranty is given about any aspect of the tools in this repository, I want to specifically call out that I'm offering ZERO guarantees that the output of this tool is accurate.
 Amber themselves have
 [published information about some of the reasons that make reproducing bills from API data problematic](https://github.com/amberelectric/public-api/discussions/50).
+And in relation to this tool they've told me:

+> Billing is complicated, and there are a bunch of business rules that you
+> probably haven’t modelled, so the output may not match a bill exactly.

-If you find inaccuracies in the output, and know why they are happening, I'd be happy to hear from you in order to improve the tool (and even happier to have you develop and submit a patch after chatting with me about it).
+If you find inaccuracies in the output, and know why they are happening, I'd be happy to hear from you in order to improve the tool (and even happier to have you develop and submit a patch (after chatting with me about it)).
 See 'Contributions' below.

 ### ⚠️ Important Note About Limitations

-The following limitations are known to exist with the tool:
+The following limitations are _known_ to exist with the tool:
 * There is no handling for block tariffs.
 * There is no handling for capacity pricing.
 * The outputs of demand pricing have not been tested against real bills.